hazer-hazer/Jacy-Dev-Book/compile-time-evaluation/const-keyword.md

 I wanna note that `const` is a synonym for compile-time evaluable expression, so further I'll use it in this context.

 `const` must be immediately assigned when declared.
-Syntax:
+Syntax.

 ```antlr4
 'const' IDENT '=' expr